moliver28/research-handbook/content/handbook/marketing/blog/_index.md

 Uploading media?
 Create a new localized blog post on the video?
 Walk through the process.
 Do we have a french blog landing page?
+Things to be careful about when localizing an EN blog post.
+And if there is a specific process to follow when updating localized content.